top of page

 When any person on camp falls ill, we temporarily make use of a first aid room to contain any threat of the illness being contagious, and allow for the person to rest.
 If we have any concerns we immediately contact our camp doctor by phone as well as notify the parents of the child, and if necessary, we take the child to the nearest medical centre immediately.

-All helfer are also trained and accredited in First Aid.
+All Helfer are also trained and accredited in First Aid.

 How can I contact my child on camp?

-The camp contact will contact the helfer up at camp if there is an emergency.
+The camp contact will contact the Helfer up at camp if there is an emergency.

 The camp contact is designed to be a link between parents and SKIF camp only for emergencies.